vinagrace-sadia/Python-Personal-Projects/README.md

 # Python Personal Projects
-A coding exercise using Python.
+A coding exercise using Python. <br>
 This repository is a collection of mini projects.

 #### List of Projects